 The ability to tailor the menu to their area will be key to individual McDonald's franchisees.
 Over the last several years, McDonald's menu has grown by 70%.
 The increase in menu items has led to complaints that the traditional "speed of McDonald's" has been slowing down noticeably, effecting customer and employee satisfaction.

 McDonald's is also striving to be more transparent.
 Its "Our food.
 Your questions." campaign is designed to combat the negative stereotypes McDonald's has picked up over the years, and allay the fears a number consumers have about McDonald's food.
+Changes to the company's food practices such as declaring its chicken antibiotic-free in the U.S., adding real butter to its breakfast muffins, and using cage-free eggs has helped the chain garner positive customer feedback.

 It appears McDonald's is learning customers have the upper hand in today's market, and it's best to listen to what they want when they tell you -- then act accordingly.